Peter Arzberger, Ph.D.

 In 2004, I helped initiate the Pacific Rim Undergraduate Experiences (PRIME) which provides opportunities for UCSD undergraduates to conduct an internship at a PRAGMA site.
 PRIME was initiated with funding from NSF, with additional support from Cal-(IT)2.
 Currently we send students to seven sites around the Pacific Rim.

-Also, I am involved with the Long Term Ecological Research (LTER) community, to facilitate the interaction between ecologists and computational and information scientists.
+Another outgrowth of PRAGMA, in particular the EcoGrid activity of the National Center for High-performance Computing (NCHC) in Taiwan is Global Lake Ecological Observatory Network (LTER) community, to facilitate the interaction between ecologists and computational and information scientists.
 I serve as chair of the US LTER National Advisory Board.

 As former Executive Director of SDSC and NPACI, I helped coordinate local computational biology activities and was responsible for the day-to-day operations of the National Partnership for Advanced Computational Infrastructure.
 Before coming to the UCSD campus, I worked at the National Science Foundation, as program director of the Computational Biology Program in BIO and program director of the Statistics and Probability program in MPS, and as Deputy NSF High Performance Computing and Communications (HPCC) Coordinator.